-So I’m back with another delicious Pakistani dessert, Kheer, which is pretty much made in all homes in Pakistan and India.
+So I’m back with another delicious Pakistani dessert, which is pretty much made in all homes in Pakistan and India.

-It’s a super easy recipe and requires just a handful of pantry ingredients, so I bet you can make it right now.
+This is a super easy recipe and requires just a handful of pantry ingredients, so I bet you can make it right now.

-So What is Rice Kheer?
+So What is It?

 Rice Kheer is an Indian rice pudding, that’s made with milk, rice, cardamom, sugar and nuts.